iburn78/open-trading-api/work/note.md

 ### [big topics]
 - Risk management and position Limits etc...
-- Disaster recovery (disconnect from the KIS API server - how to reconnect safely)
+- Disaster recovery (disconnect from the API server - how to reconnect safely)
 - Save state (to disk)
 - State reconciliation - e.g., periodic sync with account and OrderManager/Agent
 - Monitoring and alert / overall dashboard on health and status